blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint32_t`

 #### c_to_long

 ```c
 uint64_t c_to_long(char *a, int l);
 ```

-converts a character into a uint64_t
+Converts a character into a uint64_t.

 arguments:
 ```eval_rst